ciurca/personal-website/content/books/richestmaninbabylon.md

 ## Wrapping up

 Those are most of the quotes I've really enjoyed, and I hope my comments did them well.
-If you want to read this book, you can buy it [here](#BuyTheBook). (this is a referral link, I get a bit of commsision through each sale)
+If you want to read this book, you can buy it [here](#BuyTheBook). (this is a referral link, I get a bit of commission through each sale)

 I'll leave you with another quote that I thought would give this post a nice ending.